Fish allergy: Non-allergic intolerance

-Scombroid food poisoning, also referred to as scrombroid, is a reaction from consuming fish that mimics an allergic reaction.
+Scombroid food poisoning, also referred to as scombroid, is a reaction from consuming fish that mimics an allergic reaction.
 It is caused by high concentrations of histamine, synthesized by bacteria in spoiled fish.
 Histamine is the main natural chemical responsible for true allergic reactions, hence the confusion with fish allergy.
 Scombroid symptoms onset is typically 10–30 minutes after consumption, and may include flushed skin, headache, itchiness, blurred vision, abdominal cramps and diarrhea.
 Fish commonly implicated include tuna, mackerel, sardine, anchovy, herring, bluefish, amberjack and marlin.
 These fish naturally have high levels of the amino acid histidine, which is converted to histamine when bacterial growth occurs during improper storage.
 Subsequent cooking, smoking, canning or freezing does not eliminate the histamine.

 Diagnosis

 Diagnosis of fish allergy is based on the person's history of allergic reactions, skin prick test and measurement of fish-specific serum immunoglobulin E (IgE or sIgE).
 Confirmation is by double-blind, placebo-controlled food challenges.
 Self-reported fish allergy often fails to be confirmed by food challenge.